The cost of travelling to Cambodia

 - 225-275$ if you want to allow for other eventualities,

-- 350-400$ if you do want to live it up!
-Just between us, to spend 60$ a day in Cambodia for two people, you would have to stay in a luxury hotel (or almost), eat in a restaurant 3 times a day and do all the paid activities available….
+- 350-400$ if you really want to live it up!
+Just between us, to spend 60$ a day in Cambodia for two people, you would have to stay in a luxury hotel, or almost, eat in a restaurant 3 times a day and do all the paid activities available….

 Finally, the last point that you must take into account if you are on a long trip is insurance.
-You are sometimes covered with a credit card for 3 months, but for travellers who leave for a year or more, it is quite essential.
+You are sometimes covered with a credit card for 3 months, but for travellers leaving for a year or more, it is quite essential.
 There are all kinds of international health insurance available to meet your needs depending on your trip.
-I haven’t made a comparison of the different insurances for a round the world trip, but you can find a lot of information on the various websites out there.
-Many factors come into play such as the countries you are travelling through, your age, etc. Allow between 40 and 70$ per month at the very least!
+I haven’t made a comparison of the different insurance options for a round-the-world trip, but you can find a lot of information on the various websites out there.
+Many factors come into play, such as the countries you are travelling through, your age, and so on.
+Allow between 40 and 70$ per month at the very least!

-Well there you are, I hope that this article will help you in the preparation of your budget for your trip to Cambodia.
-If you are on a world tour, don’t hesitate to check out the article of the cost to travel to Thailand, it could also help you to understand the cost of living over there.
+Well, there you go, I hope this article will help you prepare the budget for your trip to Cambodia.
+If you are on a world tour, don’t hesitate to check out the article on the cost of travelling to Thailand, as it could also help you understand the cost of living over there.

-As for me, I plan to go back on a family trip to Asia and I will be tempted to revisit Cambodia, particularly those places off the beaten track, those that I did not have the opportunity to discover during my first trip.
-I am thinking in particular of the more mountainous region in the north-east of the country.
+As for me, I plan to go back on a family trip to Asia, and I would be tempted to revisit Cambodia, particularly those places off the beaten track that I did not have the opportunity to discover during my first trip.
+I am thinking in particular of the more mountainous region in the northeast of the country.

-For those who know the country, what did you plan as a budget for your stay?
-In your opinion, when traveling, is the budget the most important factor to take into account?
+For those who know the country, what budget did you plan for your stay?
+In your opinion, when travelling, is the budget the most important factor to take into account?

 See you soon and I wish you a good trip!